 Investors seeking the relatively higher rates of return that may come from investing in equities should also be mindful of diversifying within this asset class.
 Equity-based portfolios have a wide range of options to choose from including individual stocks and stock funds in large-, mid-, and small-cap companies, foreign and domestic firms, and individual sectors, such as biotechnology, health care, or utilities.

 An Important Exception

-The recent CARES Act legislation allows you, if your plan allows, to take out up to $100,000 of your retirement account before age 59 1/2 without the usual 10% penalty, and you can pay back the distributions within three years.
-Current 401(k) participants can take loans of up to $100,000 or up to 100% of the account balance with no repayments due for one year, though interest does accrue.
-Generally speaking, these hardship withdrawals or loans should be avoided unless absolutely necessary, particularly because a withdrawal may mean selling assets at a now depressed valuation.
+The recent CARES Act legislation allows you, if your plan allows, to take out up to $100,000 of your retirement account before age 59 1/2 without the usual 10% penalty and mandatory withholding, as long as you pay back the distributions within three years.
+Current 401(k) participants can take loans of up to $100,000 or up to 100% of the account balance with no repayments due for one year.
+This special tax treatment is available to any individual, or their spouse, who have lost their job, been furloughed, had reduced hours, or been otherwise unable to work due to COVID-19.
+Generally speaking, these hardship withdrawals or loans should be avoided unless absolutely necessary, particularly because withdrawal may mean selling assets at a now depressed valuation.

 With a well-diversified portfolio consistent with your goals and objectives—and a long-term outlook—the wisdom of the day is to stay your investment course.
 Resist the temptation to try to predict the market’s gyrations, even amidst a global pandemic.
 Continued involvement, while using a long-term investment strategy, will serve the long-term investor far better than trying to anticipate the ultimate direction of the market based on the current emotional temperature of the investing public.
 As we’ve said before and will hear again, “This too shall pass.”